Publisher PDF: the final published version of the article, with professional formatting and typesetting

 Digital USD Citation

 Schmitz, Hans Peter, "A Human Rights-Based Approach (HRBA) in Practice: Evaluating NGO Development Efforts" (2012).
-School of Leadership and Education Sciences: Faculty Publications.
+School of Leadership and Education Sciences: Faculty Scholarship.
 1.